 At refuelling stops discharged batteries are unloaded and replaced by fully charged batteries using standard container handling equipment.
 Discharged batteries are dispatched to a reforming plant where the reactants are topped up and the reaction products removed.
 The cell components will have a limited life.
 Replacing cells after a relatively small number of cycles will not reflect on the efficiency at sea.

-In the case of Lithium-air, the oxide would be sent to be reduced at a complex based on a renewable energy source, for example solar, wind, tidal, or wave.
-The intermittancy of the source and the remoteness of the location will be of little concern and the complex could be in the middle of a desert or ocean.
+In the case of metal-air, the oxide would be sent to be reduced at a complex based on a renewable energy source, for example solar, wind, tidal, or wave.
+The intermittency of the source and the remoteness of the location will be of little concern and the complex could be in the middle of a desert or ocean.
 The only requirement is that the site of the reduction plant can be reached by transport for delivery of oxide and collection of metal.

 The average output of a square kilometre of 30% efficient photovoltaic panels in desert regions near the equator is about 75 MW, or 6.5TJ/day.
 This would be enough to power six vessels the size of MS Eilbeck.
 A rough estimate suggests that about 100 km2 of photovoltaic panels would power the entire world shipping fleet.
 A similar calculation for wind power shows that six 7MW wind turbines working with a 30% capacity factor would be needed to power the MS Eilbeck and about 3600 would power the worlds shipping.